 So, Lycurgus now took a trip to one of the few places in Greece which he hadn’t visited over the course of his long exile: Delphi.
 “For seven generations now, we have obeyed Apollo’s precept that we should have two kings at all times,” he told the oracle there.
 “Yet I must humbly say that it has not brought a full measure of the stability and consistency which the god promised us.
 The fact is, our city is still a sad shadow of what it was before the Trojan War.
-I have wandered for fifteen years seeking an answer to the sickness that eats at our body politic.
+I have wandered for fifteen years seeking a cure for the sickness that eats at our body politic.
 I didn’t find the perfect model of government which I sought in any one place.
-I returned instead to Sparta with a head full of details — small examples of things that work and things that do not.
+I returned instead to Sparta with a head full of details — full of small examples of things that work and things that do not.
 But now I know not what to do.
 I renounced the role of king long ago.
 Do I still have a role to play at all?”

 The answer the oracle brought back from the god was, to say the least, bracing.
 “Apollo is well-pleased with the honesty and initiative you have demonstrated thus far.
 Now, he expects you to go much further.
 Return to Sparta with all of the wisdom you have collected, and put it into practice with the god’s blessing — for your laws of government, he is certain, will be the best yet devised by man.
 If you implement them faithfully, Sparta’s glory and fame will return.
 And you will be remembered for all time as one of the truly great Greeks, on a par with even the great heroes of old.”

 And so Lycurgus returned to Sparta with buoyed spirits, ready to put his thoughts into action.
 He quietly recruited twenty of the most respected elders of the city to his cause, emphasizing always that what he contemplated was not a coup — certainly he had no intention of seizing power himself — but a program of reform.
 Then he led the delegation to King Charilaus.
-The latter was at first much taken aback, as anyone in his position would be, but soon saw the wisdom of Lycurgus’s cause; Charilaus joined the delegation on its visit to King Archelaus.
-“I know you to be a good and wise man,” said Archelaus to his royal counterpart.
+This latter was at first much taken aback, as anyone in his position would be, but he soon saw the wisdom of Lycurgus’s cause; Charilaus actually joined the delegation on its visit to King Archelaus.
+“I know you to be a good and clever man,” said Archelaus to his royal counterpart.
 “If you believe Lycurgus when he says that his reforms are necessary and, indeed, sanctioned by the god Apollo, that is good enough for me.”

 “I am sure you have many questions at this point.
 One of them is doubtless where this system leaves Sparta’s present two kings.
 The answer, my fellow citizens, is that they will still have much to do, even beyond the role they will play in the Senate and the veto power they will enjoy over the people’s choice of senators.
 For, while the Senate and the people’s tribunal will set the direction for our ship of state, it will be the kings’ responsibility to ensure that it actually reaches its destination unscathed.
-In short, they will administrate the laws and policies which the Senate and the people adopt.
-This extends even — especially, actually — to matters of war; a king must lead our armies into battle, not an assemblage of white-haired old men.
+In short, they will execute the laws and policies which the Senate and the people adopt.
+This extends even — especially, in fact — to matters of war; a strong king must lead our armies into battle, not an assemblage of bickering old men.
 The Senate’s only role in such matters will be to adjudicate disputes between the kings, to prevent the paralysis which has so often afflicted our government under the current system.
 In such cases, the Senate’s word shall be law.

 “But now, my fellow citizens, we come to the harder parts of my speech.
 For when I look at this once-great city and its surrounding lands, I feel it to be in the grip of a malaise which even the sweeping changes I have already proposed are ill-equipped to remedy.
 Sparta was once a city of peerless warriors, the chosen city of Ares himself.
 All, Greek and barbarian alike, feared the beating of our drums and the crashing of our spears.
 But looking around me today, I see a soft, weak citizenry who have lost the old spirit of martial brotherhood.
 The few enrich themselves on the backs of the many.
 This must end, here and now, if Sparta is to see a return to glory.